 While I love the stroller, there are a couple of drawbacks.
 The stroller is very light, but that’s because the supports are hollow.
 Usually this isn’t an issue, but it’s so light that for really difficult terrain you might be better off having your child walk than struggle with the roads.
 The Pockit is just fine for cobblestone roads, but off-road, dirt paths are a different story.
 The canopy of the stroller is one small square piece, which is conveniently lightweight, but it is mostly ineffective.

 The price is also a little high for some consumers.
 If you have a regular stroller and the Pockit is just for travel purposes then its value may be diminished for you.
 That being said, if you have ever tried to fold one of those larger strollers or waited at the baggage carousel for an extended period of time – it pays for itself.
+If you are ready to grab one, we have an affiliate link here.

 Do you have a family travel item that you swear by?